gedankenstuecke/gedankenstuecke.github.com/_posts/blog/2016-05-23-scihub-part2.markdown

 [![](/assets/images/university_downloads_vs_time-thumb.png)](/assets/images/university_downloads_vs_time.png)
 [click for larger version](/assets/images/university_downloads_vs_time.png)

 As you would expect (or at least hope), the number of downloads from universities does cut back over the weekends (and holidays like Christmas).
-And it also seems that there is some larger seasonality in the data, if you have good ideas where it comes from: let me know.
+And it also seems that there is some larger seasonality in the data, if you have good ideas where it comes from: let me know *(One of you actually did, see the end of this article!)*.
 One important thing to keep in mind: This data is the worldwide aggregate, so different time zones will play into the weekday-calculation (and not all cultures hold their weekends on Saturday/Sunday).

 [![](/assets/images/university_downloads_per_weekday-thumb.png)](/assets/images/university_downloads_per_weekday.png)
 [click for larger version](/assets/images/university_downloads_per_weekday.png)